LulinZhang/Feature-matching-for-multi-epoch-historical-images/README.md

 * Rough-to-precise matching strategy that helps to drastically reduce ambiguity.
 In particular, we use the depth information to roughly co-register our epochs.
 The 3D landscape is globally stable over time and provides sufficient correspondences *through time*.
 Once co-registered, we levarage the 3D *a priori* to narrow down the search space in precise matching.
 * Upscaling of the learning based feature matching algorithms to high resolution imagery.
 To do that, we introduced an image tiling scheme.

 In the following we present the methodology and some experiments.
 If you are interested in using our method, please refer to the source code of MicMac Github [^4], as well as 2 jupyter tutorials [^5] [^6].
-We also provide an introduction video [^7] and project website [^8].
+We also provide an introduction video [^7], slides [^9] and project website [^8].
 The datasets used in our publication [^3] will be soon published in an open-access repository.

 # Observation and motivation